Low-Price Stores Drive Down Food Costs in Swedish Municipalities

 Wants to see change

 Lidl wants to see a change in the planning and building law, so that it is not possible to exclude new establishments.
-The government has previously given the National Board of Housing, Building and Planning a task aimed at facilitating the establishment of new food stores.
+The government has previously given the National Housing Board an assignment to facilitate the establishment of new food stores.
 It will be presented in the spring.

-We also want to remove the competition clauses that today make it possible for a daily goods player to prevent other players from opening in a certain area, says Kjellman.
+We also want to remove the competition clauses that today make it possible for a grocery player to prevent other players from opening in a certain area, says Kjellman.

 Hanna Rasmusson/TT